What Is the Pull-Out Method?

 Not only is it not very effective, withdrawal isn’t a good method of birth control because:

 - It takes a lot of control for the man to pull out before ejaculation.

-- The woman has no control at all.
+- The woman has no control over it at all.

-- Even if he pees before sex, the man can still release a fluid before he ejaculates.
-This is called pre-ejaculate and it does contain sperm.
+- Even if he pees before sex, the man can still release fluid before he ejaculates.
+This pre-ejaculate does contain sperm.

-If you’re worried you could be pregnant, talk to your doctor about emergency contraception.
+If you’re worried that you or your partner could be pregnant, talk to your doctor about emergency contraception.